Silvmike/anki-connect-spanish-cards/README.md

 # TODO

 - [x] Ask for a deck to put generated cards to
+- [ ] Add support for other source and target languages
 - [ ] Use external LLM to generate questions for QA multi-choice card
 - [ ] Avoid duplicates
 - [ ] Improve generated questions refining